anewusername1/zsh_ftw/README.md

 - **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded
   last so that they get loaded after we set up zsh autocomplete functions.

-## contributors
-A special thanks to those that freely provided the functions and directory structures used in this project